jayroxis/cs5525_project2/README.md

 ## Step 5.
 Downloading Data

-To download the `CORD-19-research-challenge.zip` dataset for Problem 3 (which is relatively large), you use gdown to download the dataset on rlogin server by executing the following commands:
+To download the `CORD-19-research-challenge.zip` dataset for Problem 3 (which is relatively large), you will use gdown to download the dataset on rlogin server by executing the following commands:

 ```
 gdown -O Experiment3/CORD-19-research-challenge/ https://drive.google.com/uc?id=1IC0s9QoBLWFN9tRI-z2QbJJWgngfAm8w